gekkehenkie11/emporia-SAMD09/README.md

-Firmware replacement for the Emporia VUE2.
+Firmware replacement for the Samd09 chip on the Emporia VUE2.
 Doesn't do much yet, use at your own risk